-Entertainment management occurs at the intersection of business and sports, film, TV, media, or entertainment.
-Roles include administrative management positions (such as strategic planning, sales, human resources, finance and accounting, marketing, or public relations) as well as “creative management” positions, such as director, producer, and theatre director.
 While working closely with the creative side of the industry, entertainment management is focused on managing and delivering creative content.
-(When considering this field, explore Creative Arts Pathways as well.)
+Roles include administrative management positions (such as strategic planning, sales, human resources, finance and accounting, marketing, or public relations) as well as “creative management” positions, such as producer, executive, agent, and manager.
+Starting in the mailroom at a talent agency or management company is often a pathway to other business-side opportunities in entertainment, especially tv or film.
+(When considering these fields, explore Creative Arts Pathways as well.)

 Entertainment, TV, media, film, and sports internships are very competitive, and there are few checklists or guarantees, which can be frustrating.
 Studio, agency, or company websites are among the best resources for finding internships.
 While you may apply online, you will significantly increase your likelihood of success by networking with alumni in the industry through informational interviews or other points of contact.
 Entertainment is a social business, and “who you know” can often lead to opportunities.
 For those interested in the entertainment industry, Harvardwood is extremely helpful; this alumni-created and run organization offers a variety of programming and a member directory to connect students to alumni as well as a summer internship program.
 There's a $60 fee to join as a full member.
 If you have extenuating circumstances that make Harvardwood dues a financial burden, please email Harvardwood at email@example.com.

 Graduate and Professional Programs